 Your first stop might be Geofabrik for an extract of Great Britain.
 This can be loaded quite easily into a Postgis database server ready for processing.

 More than creating nice pictures, you can of course build applications based on OSM data confident in the knowledge that the database will still exist many years from now.
 There is a friendly licence, so ‘friendly’ that it won’t cost you a penny.
 You should review how the licence applies to your product.
-I believe that the Open Data Institute will be doing some work on this soon.
+The Open Data Institute are currently doing some work on this.

 There are a number of map data aggregator services such as Mapbox that may be what you need.